 Whether you have a 30 amp or a 40 amp breaker, wire size is important.
-Here’s how to determine what size wire for your breaker you need.
+Here’s how to determine what size wire you need for your breaker.

 Wire is sold based on several factors.
 The most important part that will be covered here is the gauge, sometimes referred to as AWG (American Wire Gauge).

 Gauge is a measurement of a wire, specifically its diameter.
 AWG is the standardized system of this measurement.
 Wire gauge is measured from high to low with higher numbers meaning a smaller wire size.

 Precise wire sizing is essential for circuit breakers as it helps determine how much electrical current can flow through it and how much resistance it has.
 The chart below will tell you approximately what wire size is needed for the amount of power that will be running through the line.

 Please note that the information within this article is intended only as general guidelines.
 For any questions, always consult a certified electrician, as well as your local electrical codes.